hikerfeed/restful-resource/README.md

 - `POST  /hikes   HikesController@destroy`

-To ensure you're not calling routes that don't exist on your API, you can pass the `exclude` option like so:
+To ensure you're not calling routes that don't exist on your API, you can pass the `except` option like so:

 ```ts
 // typescript